dytsou/SignForge/README.md

-# Traffic Sign Recognition - Modular Framework v2.0
+# SignForge: A Modular Framework for Traffic Sign Recognition

 A comprehensive, modular framework for traffic sign recognition with support for multiple architectures, parallel training, and advanced visualization capabilities.